pegi3s/auto-p2docking-docs/source/modules_1_ligand_selection.rst

 - evoppi_q_max_int=

 where:

 - evoppi_q_species indicates the name of the species of interest, for instance "Homo sapiens".
-The full list of available species can be obtained by invoking in the command
+The full list of available species can be found in the evoppi_querier_options section.

-, that can
-be obtained with the following command: docker run --rm pegi3s/evoppiquerier list_species.
-In the example provided is: "Homo sapiens"
-- evoppi_q_geneid= indicate the GeneID for the gene that encodes the protein to be studied.
-In the example provided is: 411
+- evoppi_q_geneid indicates the GeneID for the gene that encodes the protein to be studied.

-- evoppi_q_level= specifying the interaction level (which is the degree of distance (up to a maximum of three) to retrieve transitive interactions).
-In the example provided is: 1
+- evoppi_q_level specifies the interaction level (which is the degree of distance (up to a maximum of three) to retrieve transitive interactions).

-- evoppi_q_intdb= indicate the name of the interactome databases to be analyzed.
-The names of the interactomes for the evoppi_q_int.* parameters can be obtained with the following command: docker run --rm pegi3s/evoppi-querier list_interactomes --species <species> -dt interactome.
-In the example provided is: "BioGRID; HIPPIE; Mentha; Mint;
+- evoppi_q_intdb indicates the name of the interactome databases to be analyzed.
+The full list of available databases can be found in the evoppi_querier_options section.
+If more than one database is to be analyzed, their names must be separated by semicolons (for instance, "BioGRID; HIPPIE; Mentha; Mint;Pina2". * means all databases.
-Pina2"

 - evoppi_q_intmod= indicate the name of the Modifiers interactome databases to be analysed.
 The names of the Modifiers interactomes for the evoppi_q_int.* parameters can be obtained with the following